baxter - baker + 'the butcher, the baker, the candlestickmaker' (nursery rhyme).

 funster - comedian, humorist

-latitat - a writ supposing the defendant to lie concealed, summoning him to answer to the King's Bench + latitat (l) - [he] lies hidden + habitat
+latitat - a writ which supposed the defendant to lie concealed and which summoned him to answer in the King's Bench; the fact of lying concealed; hiding, lurking + latitat (l) - [he] lies hidden + latitat (Slang) - attorney.

 Finistére - French department where, some say, Tristan died + finis terrae (l) - end of the earth + finster (ger) - dark.